okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/related-projects.rst

 `Exoonero`_
 *******************

-`Exoonero`_ classifies, among appointments and dismissals, the official acts from the gazettes of the Association of Alagoan Municipalities, providing general and specific statistcs by municipality and by year.
+`Exoonero`_ classifies, among appointments and dismissals, the official acts from the Municipalities Association of Alagoas State Official Gazette, providing general and specific statistcs by municipality and by year.

 .. image:: https://querido-diario-static.nyc3.cdn.digitaloceanspaces.com/docs/related-projects/exoonero.png
     :alt: Exoonero Webpage.